s3rdia/qol/cran-comments.md

 * All Excel tables now have named ranges for the table and the values.
 * Added an example to the README showing how to save an Excel workbook to the filesystem.
 * Used lintr package for some code cleanup.
+* Added custom theme section to the README.

 # Resubmission 13.10.2025 - qol 1.0.2